Louis-CharlesBiron/canvasDotEffect/readme.md

 #### **The Color constructor takes the following parameters:**
 ###### - `new Color(color, isChannel)`
 - **color** -> The color value in any supported format.
 (Text: `"red"`, RGBA: `[255, 255, 255 ,1]`, HEX:"#123abcff", Gradient: `new Gradient( ... )`, Color: *an instance of this class*)
-- **isChannel** -> If true, the Color instance will be considered a color channel and will not duplicate.
+- **isChannel** -> If `true`, the Color instance will be considered a color channel and will not duplicate.
 (Channels are for global color distribution)

 ### **To convert a color to another format,** use the convertTo() function:
 ###### - converTo(format=Color.FORMATS.RGBA, color)